FAQ | Property Tax and other taxes to pay when buying property in Costa Rica

 Property Transfer Tax

 There are also a few stamps involved.
-The National Registry Stamp is 0.5% and the document stamps are scaled and less than 0.01%.
-See here for a complete calculation of all closing cost.
+The National Registry Stamp is 0.5%, and the document stamps are scaled and less than 0.01%.
+See here for a complete calculation of all closing costs.

-The property transfer tax is part of the total closing cost.
-Closing costs are usually shared 50/50 unless negotiated differently.
+The property transfer tax is part of the total closing cost, usually shared 50/50 between buyer and seller, unless negotiated differently.

 Luxury Home tax

-The tax is calculated on a sliding scale from 0.25% – 0.55% and has to be paid before January 15th.
+The tax is calculated on a sliding scale from 0.25% – 0.55% and paid before January 15th.
 This tax can be paid in Banco de Costa Rica, BAC San José, Coopenae, or Banco Nacional de Costa Rica.

-Have you paid your mandatory corporation tax every year?
-Did you get your mandatory digital signature yet?
-Did you register the shareholders with the government?
-If your answer is NO and you don’t know how to resolve this, click on the banner below.
-We have the solution, at a very affordable cost.
+If you don’t know how to handle this, click on the banner below.
+We have the solution at a very affordable cost.

-There are different charges for an active and an in-active corporation and they change when the legal base salary changes.
-Here you can check how much tax is owed by a corporation, just fill out the corporation ID #.
+There are different charges for an active and inactive corporation, and they change when the legal base salary changes.
+Here you can check how much tax is owed by a corporation, but you’ll need to register first.
+Then, just fill out the corporation ID #.

-For the year 2020, the corporation tax to be paid is as follows:
+The tax authorities are always late in updating their information, therefore check for an update here.
+For the year 2021, the corporation tax to be paid is as follows:

 Active corporations have to pay

-Be aware that the base salary changes every year, you can look it up here.
+Be aware that the base salary changes every year.

 Capital Gains tax

-Capital gains tax is paid when you sell, not when you buy.
+Capital gains tax – Impuesto sobre Ganancias de Capital is paid when you sell, not when you buy.
 Starting in August 2019, investment property owners will have to pay capital gains tax when they sell.
-First residences are except for this tax.
-Investment properties all have to pay 15% capital gains over the profits, if the property sells after August 2019.
-More info here.

 Would you like to find out more about all the taxes charged by the Costa Rican Government?
 Then go here now.